bb-io/MicrosoftSharePoint/README.md

 ## Connecting

 1. Navigate to apps and search for Microsoft SharePoint.
-If you cannot find Microsoft SharePoint then click _Add App_ in the top right corner, select Microsoft SharePoint and add the app to your Blackbird environment.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My organization'.
 4. Fill in the display name of your site e.g. 'My communication site'.